| DCL Manual |

 1: module DTO: org.foo.model.dto.* 2: module JPA: javax.persistence.** 3: DTO must-useannotation JPA

-(line 1) groups all classes of package org.foo.model.dto
+DTO (line 1) groups all classes of package org.foo.model.dto

-(line 2) includes classes of javax.persistence
+and module JPA (line 2) includes classes of javax.persistence and its internal packages.

-Then, in line 3, a constraint requires that all classes in module DTO
+Then, in line 3, a constraint requires that all classes in module DTO must use at least an annotation declared in module JPA.

 Otherwise, DCL will report an architectural violation (absence).